-While the banking industry is excited about the transformational affects of AI and blockchain there are bigger and faster gains to be had now with far less investment.
+While the banking industry is excited about the transformational effects of AI and blockchain there are bigger and faster gains to be had now with far less investment.
 Innovative fintech firms are already providing huge gains in workflow efficiency by eliminating manual processes in the back office.

 Automation in Operations – Human or machine?

-- Overly complicated error prone workflows
+- Overly complicated error-prone workflows

 - Lack of integration because of legacy systems

 - Communication challenges with offshore operations departments